mcejp/bmboot/doc/build.rst

 How to build it
 ***************

 The build system is driven by CMake.
-A tricky aspect of it is the requirement to use two separate toolchains:
+It is complicated by the need of using two separate toolchains in the process:

 - ``aarch64-none-linux-gnu-gcc`` 12.3 (Linux)
 - ``aarch64-none-elf-gcc`` 12.3 (bare metal)